bondy-io/bondy/doc/guides/database/prefix_closure.md

   operations re-present on the next replay.
 Re-folding is idempotent; a gap that fills in the meantime folds through on the next pass.

 Holding applies only where a re-presentation path exists.
-The compaction catch-up folds operations that are about to be truncated out of the tree, and a full projection re-derivation has no cursor at all; on those paths a hold would be a silent drop, so they fold as before and rely on the detector below.
+A full projection re-derivation has no cursor at all; on that path a hold would be a silent drop, so it folds as before and relies on the detector below.
+Compaction is not a fold path: it truncates only operations the applied frontier already witnesses, and holds its truncation point below anything still un-applied.
 A replica's own operations are never held: the local write-ahead log delivers them in sequence order already.

 ## The repair chain